MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/how-to-use-pg-azure-storage.md

 ## azure_storage.options_binary

-Function that acts as a utility function, called as a parameter within `blob_get`, which is useful for decoding the content of a binary file.
+Function that acts as a utility function, which can be called as a parameter within `blob_get`, and is useful for decoding the content of a binary file.

 ```sql
 azure_storage.options_binary(content_encoding text DEFAULT NULL::text);